temirov/ctx/README.md

       functions.
 When `--doc` is used, documentation for referenced external packages/functions is appended.
     - *JSON format:* Outputs a JSON object with `targetFunction`, `callers`, `callees`, a `functions` map (name → source), and (when `--doc`) a `documentation` array.
+    - *Depth control (`--depth`):* Limits traversal of callers and callees.
+The default depth is `1`, which yields only direct callers and callees.
+For example:

+      ```bash
+      ctx callchain github.com/temirov/ctx/internal/commands.GetContentData --depth 2
+      ```
 - **Exclusion Patterns (for `tree` and `content`):**
     - Reads patterns from a `.ignore` file located at the root of each processed directory (can be disabled with `--no-ignore`).